 Authorities in India are reporting success in their fight against online piracy.
 After measuring websites against standards established by the UK's Police Intellectual Property Crime Unit, complaints were filed with the registrars of 11 'pirate' websites.
 All of the domains were suspended and a further 89 domains are now being targeted.

 The top 10 most downloaded movies on BitTorrent are in again.
-'Jumanji: Welcome to the Jungle' tops the chart this week, followed by ‘Star Wars: The Last Jedi'.
-'The Shape of Water' completes the top three.
+'Pacific Rim: Uprising' tops the chart this week, followed by ‘12 Strong'.
+'Den of Thieves' completes the top three.

 Several major Hollywood studios, Amazon, and Netflix have filed a lawsuit against Set Broadcast, LLC, which sells the popular IPTV service SET TV.
 The companies accuse the service and its operators of facilitating mass copyright infringement.
 In addition to hundreds of thousands of dollars in damages, the movie studios request an injunction to stop the infringing activity.